 As an Equine Bodyworker who works with racehorses (gallopers & harness), I regularly get asked to help rehome horses once they are retired from racing.
 I LOVE doing this and over the years have successfully placed many horses in new homes.
+I do not get paid to provide this service.
 Horses listed here will be primarily horses I have worked on whilst they have been racing.
 For some, this is their entire career and for others when they come into the care of trainers who regularly use my services.
 This means I can offer a different perspective and additional information about the horses, their personalities, body issues, my opinion about suitability for different careers etc. Once a horse is retired they normally need a home fairly quickly, I will have a chat to see if the horse available suits your needs and more often than not put you in contact with the trainer.
 I would love to help you find your perfect match.

 A special mention to the photographers who have provided their photos for free to help rehome these horses